python-parsy/parsy/docs/ref/methods_and_combinators.rst

       Added ``**kwargs`` option.

    .. note::
-      The ``**kwargs`` feature is for Python 3.6 and later only, because keyword arguments do not keep their order in earlier versions.

-      For earlier versions, see :meth:`Parser.tag` for a way of labelling parsed components and producing dictionaries.
+      As an alternative, see :meth:`Parser.tag` for a way of labelling parsed components and producing dictionaries.